rlt3/Dialogue/README.md

 #### Actor

-An actor in a play can take many roles depending on the character they're playing -- they are fungible.
+An actor in a play can play many different characters -- they are fungible.
 Actors are no different here.
 They are containers to be given Scripts which they 'read' from.

+The Actor provides the facility to send and receive messages.
 The Actor has its own internal state which allows it to be sent messages asynchronously.

 #### Dialogue

 The definition of a dialogue is two or more people conversing with one another.
-It's mostly the same here: a Dialogue is a tree of Actors and provides the ability for messages to be scoped by a Tone.
+It's mostly the same here: a Dialogue is a tree of Actors which can send and receive messages.
+The tree provides the ability for messages to be scoped by a Tone.

 #### Stage

 Most plays take place on a stage.
-Stage.lua is where I define by Scripts and Actors in a Dialogue.
+Stage.lua is where I define my Scripts and Actors in a Dialogue.

 ##### Other terminology